Mathematics Education in South Africa: Blended Learning for Schools

 Two significant challenges confronted the project: the reliance on online access for the digital platform, which was problematic for some teachers in South Africa due to connectivity issues, and the intricacy involved in matching and aligning the content with the local curriculum.

-Through SAM’s iterative approach, the team could swiftly identify and address these challenges.
+The team could swiftly identify and address these challenges through SAM’s iterative approach.
 Prompt identification allowed for the implementation of effective solutions that ensured the blended learning product’s successful adoption.

 Impact

 The project culminated in successfully creating six workbooks and two teacher resources that complemented the curriculum-aligned versions of the digital platform.
-The ‘Implementation Phase’ in SAM marked the culmination of the project with the deployment of the blended learning product.
-The impact of the project was a reflection of the iterative processes that ensured the product was well-aligned with the curriculum and catered to the unique educational landscape in South Africa.
+The ‘Implementation Phase’ in SAM marked the project’s culmination with the deployment of the blended learning product.
+The project’s impact was a reflection of the iterative processes that ensured the product was well-aligned with the curriculum and catered to the unique educational landscape in South Africa.

 Skills Demonstrated